CARSON CITY — There is something good about a recession after all.

 Skolnik said he has plans to make Jean a women’s prison.
-He intends to convert the existing women’s prison in North Las Vegas into an intake center and a prison for older inmates.
+He plans to convert the existing women’s prison in North Las Vegas into an intake center and a prison for older inmates.

 In response to questions from legislators, he and Nunez agreed to prepare information that they say will show the state would save money by closing the Nevada State Prison and building Prison 8.

-Skolnik said there are good reasons for the state to have an excessive number of beds available for inmates.
+Skolnik said there are good reasons for the state to have more than enough beds available for inmates.

-He said on Monday the main beam in the culinary area at the women’s prison separated, apparently because of a 3.0 earthquake in the area.
+He said that on Monday, the main beam in the culinary area at the women’s prison separated, possible because of a magnitude 3.0 earthquake.
 Building inspectors closed the area, and Skolnik said he prepared plans to evacuate the prison and move inmates to other facilities.